First descriptor computation

 The dataset

 The atomic configurations used in our documentation are a small subset of the ShiftML2 dataset containing molecular crystals.
-There are four crystals - one with each of the elements [hydrogen, carbon], [hydrogen, carbon, nitrogen, oxygen], [hydrogen, carbon, nitrogen], or [hydrogen, carbon, oxygen].
-Each crystal has 10 structures, also denoted by frames, attributed to it.
-The first frame of each crystal structure is the geometry-optimized frame.
-The following 9 frames contain atoms that are slightly displaced from the geometry-optimized frame.
+There are four crystals - one with each of the elements [H, C], [H, C, N, O], [H, C, N], and [H, C, O].
+For each crystal, we have 10 structures: the first one is geometry-optimized.
+The following 9 contain atoms that are slightly displaced from the geometry-optimized one.
 You can obtain the dataset from our website.

 We will start by importing all the required packages: the classic numpy; chemfiles to load data, and featomic to compute representations.
 Afterward we will load the dataset using chemfiles.